griddb/expimp/Specification_en.md

 ### Specifying the output format of a row data file

 A CSV data file or binary data file can be specified as the output format of a row data file.
+The -d option can be used for both a registration update container and a date accumulation container.

 - Output in the CSV data file
   - Execute an export command without specifying the --binary option